mq-soft-tech/comp2000_2025/README.md

-# Ecosystem Simulation Game
+# Grid Game - Animal World Simulation

-## Overview
+## Project Overview

-This project extends the basic grid-based game from week 5 into a comprehensive ecosystem simulation.
-The game features diverse terrain types, a food system with different items, and animal behaviors that demonstrate intelligent use of inheritance, interfaces, and generics in Java.
+The game that I built in this project is a java-based grid game.
+In this, I have considered different types of animal habitat and their food habits according to various regions.
+I have used the core OOP concepts in this game.

 ## How to Compile and Run

-### Prerequisites
-- Java 11 or Java 21 (both versions are supported)
-- No additional dependencies required

 ### Compilation
 ```bash